 It’s generally wise to try and keep these things updated, but not doing so also won’t necessarily impact your credit health.
 If you’ve recently changed your name, you may be concerned about maintaining the credit history tied to your previous name, but keep in mind that your credit is also tied to your social security number (which should stay the same).
 In the same vein, your credit doesn’t need your latest address or employer information to keep chugging along.

-In fact, after your new data is added to your report, your old data will stick around and act as additional identifying information.
-If you apply for a new credit card or job, this helps potential creditors or employers match your application to your credit report.
-However, keep in mind that a credit report isn’t designed to include a complete history of the places you’ve lived and worked at.
+In fact, after your new data is added to your reports, your old data will stick around and act as additional identifying information.
+If you apply for a new credit card or job, this helps potential creditors or employers match your application to your credit reports.
+But keep in mind that a credit report isn’t designed to include a complete history of the places you’ve lived and worked at.
 Companies don’t see it that way, and it’s okay if it isn’t exhaustive.

 Is the information wrong?